 1. To watch the famous Tuna Auction at the Tsukiji Fish Market, you must get there at around 4:00am.

-There are two sets of 60 people who are allowed to watch the action; the first group is allowed to watch the auction between 5:25am and 5:45am, the second group is allowed to watch the auction between 5:50am and 6:10am.
+The opening hours are 3:30am – 6:00am and there are two sets of 60 people who are allowed to watch the action; the first tour is allowed to watch the auction between 5:25am and 5:45am, the second tour is allowed to watch the auction between 5:50am and 6:10am.

-Click here to check the days the Tsukiji Fish Market Tuna Auction is open (red dot means closed).
+Click here for the calendar schedule to check the days the Tsukiji Fish Market Tuna Auction is open (red dot means closed).
+Sunday is always closed and Wednesday is regularly, but not always closed.

-To be in one of those two sets of 60 people (120 people total), you need to arrive more than an hour ahead of time.
+To be in one of those two sets of 60 people (120 people total), you need to arrive more than an hour ahead of time – yes the best time to visit is 4:00am.
 They have two different color vests to differentiate between the groups.
 If there are still spots available, they will give you one of the vests.
 As soon as they run out of vests, you are out of luck – it really is first come first serve.

 However, this also means…